Hyundai Accent: Sixth generation (BN7; 2023)

 On 13 February 2023, Hyundai released the sixth-generation model in India, where it is called the Verna.
 Hyundai refers to the new design language as 'Sensuous Sportiness'.
 Its design is inspired by the Elantra with a wide LED light bar reminiscent of the Kona crossover, Staria minivan, Stargazer MPV, Grandeur sedan, and the Sonata facelift.

 The model is offered with a 1.5-litre naturally aspirated petrol engine that makes 115 PS and 144 Nm of torque and a 1.5-litre turbo-petrol unit capable of developing 160 PS and 253 Nm of torque.

+2026 facelift

+The Verna facelift was revealed in India on 9 March 2026.

+The exterior features a redesigned bumper, larger grille, dual LED projector headlamps, and a revised lighting layout, while the connected LED light bar stays.
+The car also gets new alloy wheel designs and a refreshed rear bumper.

+Inside, it was updated with a new steering wheel with the 4-dot logo, a fully digital driver display, better seat upholstery, and more convenience features.
+For higher trims it also get electrically adjustable seats, a rear sunshade, and a smart trunk.

 Markets

 India

 The sixth-generation Verna was launched in India on 21 March 2023.
 It is available in multiple variants including EX, S, SX, SX(O) for the 1.5L NA petrol (manual or IVT), and S(O) Turbo, SX Turbo, SX(O) Turbo for the 1.5L turbo-petrol (DCT).
 A new SX+ variant was added in June 2025.